 Why Your Final SNAP Amount May Be Different

 A SNAP estimate is helpful, but it is not the same as an official decision.
-Your state SNAP office may use additional rules, request documents, verify income, review household members, or apply state-specific deductions.
+Your SNAP office may use additional rules, request documents, verify income, review household members, or apply state-specific or territory-specific deductions.

-SNAP is a federal program, but applications are handled by state agencies.
-Some rules, deductions, and application steps can vary by state.
+SNAP is a federal program, but applications are handled by state, District, and territory agencies.
+Some rules, deductions, application steps, and benefit standards can vary by location.

 Household Details Matter